 Men, mental health and Covid-19

 Everybody's mental health has been challenged by the lockdowns and insecurities of the last year and it's not over.
 As we emerge from what we hope will be the worst of the pandemic, questions, concerns and anxieties remain.
-How do we move forward?
+Men's Health Week 2021 (14-20 June) asks: how do we move forward?

 Even before the pandemic, men's mental health was a cause for concern.
 There is a grave disparity in the high number of men who die from suicide and the low number of men who seek treatment for depression, anxiety and other mental health challenges.